R&H Logo

 Temporary Custody Orders

 Colorado courts have held that state law does not differentiate between permanent and temporary custody orders.
-This means that violating a temporary custody order could constitute parental kidnapping under Colorado law.
+This means that violating a temporary custody order could constitute parental abduction under Colorado law.

 In People v.
 Sorrendino, Joseph Sorrendino removed his 2-year-old son from Colorado and took him to Tennessee.
 In doing so, he violated a temporary restraining order that awarded care and control to the child’s mother.